 - Staff/volunteers will offer support and guidance to the young person and ensure their current safety.

-- Staff/volunteers will record concerns on ‘Safeguarding Concern’ form and pass the completed form to Jeni Green (Designated Safeguarding Lead) to make her aware of any potential for concern.
+- Staff/volunteers will record concerns on ‘Safeguarding Concern’ form and pass the completed form to Jeni Pike (Designated Safeguarding Lead) to make her aware of any potential for concern.

 Following any disclosure or concern for a young person or vulnerable adult in immediate danger the Youth Support Worker in Charge (Designated Safeguarding Lead) will contact: